sdehoti/sound-archiver/README.md

     Your current working directory is:  /Users/path/GlobalUnited/
     -p : Play one or more .wav files
     -ps : Play multiple .wav files simultaneously
+    -pr : Play a .wav file in reverse
     -l : List all available files in the directory -add : Add files to existing folder
     -cr : Create a folder and move .wav files into it